 The new style for first printings appears around volume 2990 in 1894.
 The front wrapper is still identical, but the list on the back switches to a much larger typeface for the titles, with a very short description underneath – often just ‘A new novel’.
 Instead of being just on the back wrapper, this list, on first printings only, stretches over the inside wrappers as well.
 In fact the distinction that first printing wrappers have a list extending over the inside and back wrappers, whereas reprints have the list only on the back wrapper, seems to predate the change to the new format by a year or so.
 The first example I’ve seen of this is dated May 1893.

-Then in 1914 a new two-column style was introduced for first printings, now with a slightly longer description of each book, still extending over the inner wrappers as well.
+Then at the beginning of 1904 a new two-column style was introduced for first printings, now with a slightly longer description of each book, still extending over the inner wrappers as well.
 The comparison below of first printing and reprint formats shows them still easily distinguishable.
 In some cases, as below, where books were reprinted very quickly after first printing, both first printing and reprint exist with the same month at the top of the back wrapper.
 Then only the difference in format can distinguish which is the true first.